Is My Invention Worth Patenting? Everything You Need to Know

 Patent protection is important if you're planning to manufacture, market, and sell your invention on your own.
 It allows you to protect your business investment by legally pursuing others who attempt to copy your idea.
 In addition, having a patent increases the value of your invention if you plan to license the rights to sell it to another company.

 If you need help with patenting your invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.